gdenonno/Fine-mapping_summer2025/README.md

      7d. **Get frequency files**/minor allele frequency (MAF) for each SNP.

 8. **Align the GWAS subsets with the bim files** produced in step 7b.
 Eliminates dimensional errors with LD matrix when running SuSiE.
 Collect information on all SNPs.
+9.
-9. **Run SuSiE and QC checks.** Use the LD matrix, N, z-scores (or beta and SE/OR) to run SuSiE and QC checks.
+10. **Run SuSiE and QC checks.** Use the LD matrix, N, z-scores (or beta and SE/OR) to run SuSiE and QC checks.
 Collect information: beta plots, locus lots, SuSiE plot, QC plot, all PIPs (posterior inclusion probabilities) and CSs (Credible Sets), lambda (metric of LD alignment with summary stats).
-10. (Optional) **Fix QC flags**.
+11.
+12. (Optional) **Fix QC flags**.
+Fix SNPs that are flagged by QC check because their expected and observed z-scores do not align.
 IN PROGRESS

-### (SusieX) If starting with a new study:

 ## Sample Directory